Annmochii/Annmochii/README.md

 - 🌱 I'm currently learning HTML, CSS, JavaScript and SQL.
 - 🍅 I have a special interst in Front-End development and UX/UI Design.
 - 🔭 I'm currenrly not looking for a job since I'm a freshman, but soon I will.
 - ⚡ Fun fact: I'm also a digital illustrator!
-You can comission me by E-mailing me at annmochii40@gmail.com
+You can comission me via E-mail at annmochii40@gmail.com

 ## How to reach me: